What Are the Side Effects of Hair Serum? Are There Any?

 If the serum seems to be helping, and the side effects are not too severe, you may overlook the minor inflammation or temporary itching.
 However, if the negative side effects are more than you can handle, consider switching to a hair serum specifically formulated for the underlying biology of your aging hair.

-Better Not Younger’s Superpower Fortifying Hair and Scalp Serum was developed with ingredients chosen for their effectiveness and backed by considerable scientific research.
+Better Not Younger’s Superpower Fortifying Hair & Scalp Serum was developed with ingredients designed to nourish the scalp and reenergize hair follicles, for thicker, healthier hair.
+These ingredients were chosen for their effectiveness and backed by considerable scientific research.

 These ingredients were formulated into a high-quality serum that effectively addresses the varying causes and underlying biology of your aging hair.
 They include:

 Apigenin — Apigenin is found in chamomile and parsley and supports hair and overall health.

 Kelp extract — Kelp extract is derived from nutrient-rich seaweed and delivers zinc, vitamin A, vitamin C, and iodine to your scalp and hair.

 Niacinamide — Niacinamide is a form of vitamin B that supports hair follicle function.

 Ceramide NG — Ceramide NG replenishes natural lipids and aids moisture retention in your scalp.

 - Ginger — Made from the root of a perennial herb, ginger stimulates your scalp while softening your tresses.